grab/engineering-blog/_posts/2023-01-03-graph-service-platform.md

 As shown in Fig. 1, the system can be divided into four layers:

-1.  **Storage backend** - Different forms of data (i.e. CSV files) are stored in Amazon S3, graph data stores in Neptune and meta configuration stores in DynamoDB.
+1.  **Storage backend** - Different forms of data (for example, CSV files) are stored in Amazon S3, graph data stores in Neptune and meta configuration stores in DynamoDB.
 2.  **Driver** - Contains drivers such as Gremlin, Neptune, S3, and DynamoDB.
-3.  **Service** - Manages clusters, instances, databases etc, provides management API, includes schema and data load management as well as graph operation logic and other graph algorithms.
+3.  **Service** - Manages clusters, instances, databases etc, provides management API, includes schema and data load management, graph operation logic, and other graph algorithms.
-4.  **RESTful APIs** - Currently supports the standard and uniform formats provided by the system, as well as the Management API, Search API for OLTP, and Analysis API for online analytical processing (OLAP).
+4.  **RESTful APIs** - Currently supports the standard and uniform formats provided by the system, the Management API, Search API for OLTP, and Analysis API for online analytical processing (OLAP).

 ## How it works